heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ʕ.
-The sky dances with unfamiliar suns, and the ocean a mirror of welcoming infinitude.
+The sky dances with unfamiliar suns; the ocean a mirror of welcoming infinitude.
 She leaves her friends by the breakwater and enters the House.

-<i>Child, what should you like to do?</i>
+<i>What have you found now?</i>

 As the lift begins its slow descent to the tunnels, she feels as if she is becoming her true self once more.